MicrosoftDocs/intellicode/docs/custom-model-faq.md

 We don’t track your keystrokes or extract the values of literals (such as strings) from your code.
 All communication with the IntelliCode service is over HTTPS.
 For more information, see [Q. How secure is this?](#how-secure).

+## Q. Can I see the data that is sent to Microsoft?
+If you wish to inspect the detailed contents of the extracted data, you can do so once extraction is complete during the training process.

+To do so:

+- Open your %TEMP%\Visual Studio IntelliCode folder
+- You should find one folder per training session inside that folder, with a randomized name.
+If you sort the folder view by date descending, you should see the folder for your most recent training session at the top.
+Open it.
+- Inside the folder is the entire set of files that are sent to Microsoft when extraction is complete.
+The UsageOutput subfolder contains a JSON file which has the information we extract from your code to train the model.
+The UsageOutput_ErrorStats contains any errors found when trying to build the extracted file, which can help if we need to debug issues.

-If you wish to inspect the detailed contents of the extracted data file, you can do so during the training process by following the "show extracted data" link.
-If you like, you can try the process on a public or sample codebase first to see the kind of data we collect.
+If you prefer, you can try the training process on a public or sample codebase first to see the kind of data we collect.
+A good sample to start with is the [SmartHotel360-Website](https://github.com/Microsoft/SmartHotel360-Website).

 ## <a name="how-secure" /> Q. How secure is this?
 Can others see the models I create?

-Your models are private to you and those you explicitly share them with via the "share" function.
+Your models are private to you and those with access to the sharing links you generate via the "share" function.

 All data you send to and receive from the IntelliCode service is transmitted over HTTPS.
 You must [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) in order to communicate with the service.
-Models can only be retrieved either by the authenticated user who submitted the extracted data for training, or by someone they explicitly authorized by giving them a sharing link.
+Models can only be retrieved either by the authenticated user who submitted the extracted data for training, or by someone they authorized by having a sharing link.
 This means that your model and what is learned about your code stays private to you and your intended collaborators.

+Authorized Microsoft service personnel may be granted access to your models for troubleshooting and diagnostic purposes only.

 We expect that organizations may wish to have ways of sharing models that are unique to their organizational structure, access control models, et cetera.
 We’re interested to hear more from you about this subject.

 ## Q. How often should I retrain the model – does it get better over time?